mannyray/ImageTagger/README.md

 On the top right the app specifies the name of the current image viewed, the image's tags (in previous image we have not entered any yet) and how many images we have to tag.

 On the bottom of the image we have a `Enter Tag` input field which the cursor is automatically on upon loading the page so we can start typing right away.
 The input field is modified for quick typing which is explained in the `Reserved Combos`/`Action` table.
-Most specially about the commands is that saving and navigating across all the images can be done via keyboard.
+Most special about the commands is that saving and navigating across all the images can be done via keyboard.
 The `Reserved Starting Words` table specifies keywords that are 'special'.
 These special keywords are specified in `site/src/config.json` and only serve for colour coding as seen in image below:

 ![](test_images/app_demonstration/tags.png)